sandreza/MarkovChainHammer.jl/README.md

 ## Contributing

-We follow [Julia conventions](https://docs.julialang.org/en/v1/manual/style-guide/) and recommend reading through [ColPrac](https://docs.sciml.ai/ColPrac/stable/) as a standard guide contributing to Julia Software.
+We follow [Julia conventions](https://docs.julialang.org/en/v1/manual/style-guide/) and recommend reading through [ColPrac](https://docs.sciml.ai/ColPrac/stable/) as a standard guide for contributing to Julia software.
 New issues and pull requests are welcome!